rotki/rotki/docs/usage_guide.rst

    :align: center

-Ethereum Transactions
+EVM Transactions
 =====================

-rotki is capable of getting and decoding (understand what is happening) your ethereum transactions.
-When you visit the ``Ethereum Transactions`` section the process to obtain all the information will start.
+rotki is capable of getting and decoding (understand what is happening) your EVM transactions.
+When you visit the ``EVM Transactions`` section the process to obtain all the information will start.
 You will be able to check the status in an informative breakdown per address.
+Free users are limited to the 100 latest transactions.

 .. image:: images/eth_tx_query_process.png
-   :alt: Ethereum transactions query status breakdown
+   :alt: EVM transactions query status breakdown
    :align: center

 It is possible that you need to redecode some transactions if the set of decoding rules is modified.
 To redecode a transaction you have two possibilities.
-The first of them is to click on the three dots to display the options for an ethereum transaction and click on ``Redecode events``.
+The first of them is to click on the three dots to display the options for an EVM transaction and click on ``Redecode events``.
 This will start the process to read the transaction's events again and try to understand what happened in them.

 .. image:: images/redecode_events.png
-   :alt: Menu to redecode events for an ethereum transaction
+   :alt: Menu to redecode events for an EVM transaction
    :align: center

 The second option is to redecode all the transactions in one page or all the transactions that have been queried.
 To do so you need to click on ``REDECODE EVENTS`` at the top of the page.
 This will allow to select between ``Only this page`` and ``All events``.